mdtalalwasim/CrickSportLive/README.md

 # CrickSportLive
-This is Realtime Cricket Score Spring Boot Projects.
+This is Realtime Cricket Score Update Application on Spring Boot.
+- more details will added later.